dougbtv/bowline/docs/UsingGitHooks.md

 ### Using plain-ole git

 All you'll need to do is add a git hook at the appropriate time.
-May we

 First, collect your Git Hook URL & secret by visiting your knot's properties, and copying the URL which looks approximately like: